-AstraZeneca markets ticagrelor in the United States under the brand name Brilinta.
+AstraZeneca markets ticagrelor in the United States under the brand name Brilinta and Brilique in the rest of the world.
 People who have had a heart attack use it to reduce their risk of developing blood clots and having a stroke or another heart attack.

-AstraZeneca is investigating whether ticagrelor could be an effective way to reduce blood vessel blockages in sickle cell anemia patients.
-Blood vessel blockades, or vaso-occlusive crises, are a common cause of pain in these patients.
+AstraZeneca is investigating whether ticagrelor could be an effective way to reduce blood vessel blockages in sickle cell disease patients.
+Blood vessel blockades, or vaso-occlusive crises (VOCs), are a common cause of pain in these patients.

 How ticagrelor works